FXAMDex/PBLauncherPublic/README.md

 # PBLauncher Public Version - Easy setup
 > Public launcher dedicated to private servers | Public launcher dedicated to private servers

+> I modified this PBLauncher again so that it has unique characteristics like Zepetto

 # Features
 * Game file update system
 * PBLauncher.exe update system, using Assembly.ProductVersion